microsoft/rust-for-dotnet-devs/src/language/custom-types/structs.md

 Value types in C#/.NET are usually designed by a developer to be immutable.
 It's considered best practice speaking semantically, but the language does not prevent designing a `struct` that makes destructive or in-place modifications.
-In the Rust, it's the same.
+In Rust, it's the same.
 A type has to be consciously developed to be immutable.

 Since Rust doesn't have classes and consequently type hierarchies based on